coreos/fedora-coreos-tracker/.github/ISSUE_TEMPLATE/rebase.md

 Now we have a list of builds to untag.
 But we need a few more sanity checks.

-- [ ] Make sure none of the builds are used in `N` based FCOS.
-Check by running:
+- [ ] Check the current `testing-devel` image for packages signed with the N-2 key:

 ```
-f32key=12c944d0
-key=$f32key
+fN2key=<N-2 key hash>
-podman run -it --rm quay.io/fedora/fedora-coreos:testing-devel rpm -qai | grep -i -B 9 $key
+podman run -it --rm quay.io/fedora/fedora-coreos:testing-devel rpm -qai | grep -i -B 9 $fN2key
 podman rmi quay.io/fedora/fedora-coreos:testing-devel
 ```

-If there are any RPMs signed by the old key they'll need to be investigated.
-Maybe they shouldn't be used any longer.
-Or maybe they're still needed.
-One example of this is the shim RPM where the same build could be used for many Fedora releases.
-In this case you'll need to untag the RPM from `coreos-pool`, run a `koji distrepo`, which will remove that RPM from the repo metadata, and then re-tag it into the pool.
+If there are any packages in the output, there are two possible cases:

+1. **The package is signed by multiple keys** including an older one.
+This is OK, but add it to the untaglist anyway so it gets retagged into `coreos-pool` with a newer key/signature.
+You'll need to untag the RPM from `coreos-pool`, run a `koji dist-repo --non-latest coreos-pool key1 key2 key3` (which will remove that RPM from the repo metadata), and then re-tag it into the pool.
 The RPM in the repo will now be signed with a newer signing key.

+2. **The package is only signed by an older (non-active) key**.
+This needs investigation.
+Something in the compose may be pulling in a stale package (dep issue?).
+It should not be untagged until the root cause is understood.

 - [ ] After verifying the list looks good, untag: